hntddt123/TripDayServer/README.md

 # TripDayServer
-Express and mongoDB server for TripDay
+Express and PostgresSql server for TripDay database